medplum/medplum/packages/docs/docs/self-hosting/install-on-aws.md

 | Secrets Manager                      | Store encrypted secret configuration details such as database credentials             |
 | Systems Manager (SSM)                | Store configuration details                                                           |
 | Web Application Firewall (WAF)       | Protect your web applications or APIs against common web exploits and bots            |

+### Configure your name servers

+Medplum strongly recommends configuring your domain to use [Amazon's Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html) as your DNS service as your name server.
+This will make it much easier to set up SSL certificates for the [Medplum App](https://www.medplum.com/docs/app) and [Medplum Binary Storage](/docs/fhir-datastore/binary-data).

+If you choose not to go this route, you will be responsible for setting up your own SSL certificates.

 ### Setup SES